Al Lerner

 Alfred Lerner (May 8, 1933 – October 23, 2002) was an American businessman.
-He was best known as the chair of the board of credit-card giant MBNA and the owner of the Cleveland Browns of the National Football League.
-He was also a past president of the Board of Trustees of the famed Cleveland Clinic as well as a major benefactor.
+He was best known as the chair of the board of credit card giant MBNA and the owner of the Cleveland Browns of the National Football League (NFL).
+He was also a past president of the Board of Trustees of the Cleveland Clinic as well as a major benefactor.

 Early life and education

 Born in Brooklyn, New York, Lerner was the only son of Russian-Jewish immigrants.
 His parents owned a small candy store and sandwich shop in Queens, New York.
 He attended Brooklyn Technical High School and then Columbia College, the liberal arts college at Columbia University, graduating in 1955.
 While attending Columbia College, Lerner was initiated into the Delta chapter of Zeta Beta Tau fraternity.
 He served as a pilot in the U.S. Marines from 1955 to 1957, serving in Quantico, Virginia and Pensacola, Florida.